Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 3. X-ray examination of the intestine with contrast - barium;

-4. endoscopic diagnostics of the intestine - colonoscopy, colonoileoscopy, fibrogastroscopy.
-This is the most informative diagnostic method, in which it is possible not only to visually assess the picture of the intestine, but also to conduct a biopsy of its section for further histological examination.
+4. endoscopic diagnostics of the intestine - colonoscopy, colonoiloscopy, fibrogastroscopy.
+This is the most informative method diagnostics, in which it is possible not only to visually assess the picture of the intestine, but also to perform a biopsy of its area for further histological examination.

-Blood tests do not confirm the diagnosis, but help to determine the degree of disorders that occur when the absorption of vitamins, nutrients and microelements is impaired by the affected intestine: anemia, a decrease in the level of protein, vitamin B 12, D, folic acid.
+Blood tests do not confirm the diagnosis, but help determine the degree of disorders that occur when the absorption of vitamins, nutrients and microelements is impaired by the affected intestine: anemia, decreased levels of protein, vitamin B 12, D, folic acid.

-Crohn's disease is a chronic recurrent disease of unknown etiology, characterized by granulomatous inflammation with segmental lesions in different parts of the digestive tract.
-Unlike ulcerative colitis, in Crohn's disease, all layers of the intestinal wall are involved in the inflammatory process.
-Inflammation in most cases first occurs in the ileum, and then spreads to other parts of the intestine.
+Crohn's disease is a chronic, relapsing disease unknown etiology, characterized by granulomatous inflammation with segmental lesions different departments digestive tract.
+Unlike ulcerative colitis, in Crohn's disease, all layers of the intestinal wall are involved in inflammatory process.
+In most cases, inflammation first occurs in the ileum and then spreads to other parts of the intestine.

-In more detail about what kind of disease it is, what symptoms it has, as well as methods of treatment, we will consider in this article.
+We will look in more detail about what this disease is, what its symptoms are, as well as treatment methods in this article.

 What is Crohn's disease?

 Crohn's disease is a severe chronic inflammatory bowel disease.
-Progression leads to damage to the deeper layers, leading to an increase in pain and an increase in the depletion of the body, sometimes ending in the development of serious complications that threaten the patient's life.
+Progression leads to damage to deeper layers, leading to increased pain and increasing exhaustion of the body, sometimes ending in the development serious complications threatening the patient's life.

-Absolutely any parts of the gastrointestinal tract are involved in the inflammatory process, from the anus to the oral cavity, however, the most often observed lesion of the large (rectal or colon) intestine and / or the final part of the small (ileum) intestine.
+Absolutely any part of the gastrointestinal tract is involved in the inflammatory process, from the anus to oral cavity However, the most common lesions are the large (rectal or colon) intestine and/or the final section of the small (ileum) intestine.

-• The disease proceeds chronically, with alternating acute attacks and remissions.
-The first signs of the disease (first attack), as a rule, appear at a young age - in persons 15 - 35 years old.
+• The disease is chronic, with alternating acute attacks and remissions.
+The first signs of the disease (first attack) usually occur in at a young age– in persons 15–35 years old.

-• A genetic predisposition of Crohn's disease has been revealed - if relatives of a straight line suffer from this disease, the risk of developing it increases 10 times.
+• Revealed genetic predisposition Crohn's disease - if direct line relatives suffer from this disease, the risk of developing it increases 10 times.

-• Women are less prone to such diseases.
-It is rather due to the peculiarities of diet and lifestyle.
+• Women are less susceptible to such diseases.
+This is more likely due to the characteristics of nutrition and lifestyle.

-At the moment, the disease is considered incurable, the goal of treating Crohn's disease is to maintain the intestines in a state of long-term remission and relieve symptoms during an exacerbation, as well as prevent complications.
+At the moment, the disease is considered incurable; the goal of treatment for Crohn's disease is to maintain the intestines in a state of long-term remission and relieve symptoms during exacerbation, as well as prevent complications.

 Causes

-So far, there is no exact answer what causes the development of the disease.
-In some cases, acute Crohn's disease can be mistaken for inflammation of appendicitis or.
+There is still no exact answer to what causes the development of the disease.
+In some cases, acute Crohn's disease may be mistaken for inflammation of appendicitis or.

-There are the following possible reasons for the development of pathology:
+The following are distinguished: possible reasons development of pathology:

 • Hereditary predisposition.
-It is known that in people with Crohn's disease, relatives often suffer from chronic inflammatory bowel diseases, for example -;
+It is known that people with Crohn's disease often have relatives suffering from chronic inflammatory bowel diseases, for example -;

-• In addition, an important role is played by disorders of the immune system.
-The fact is that autoimmune processes, accompanied by the production of antibodies that act against their own tissues of the affected area (intestine), as well as an insufficiently effective protective function on the part of the immune system - all this serves as a serious background for the appearance and development of Crohn's disease.
+• In addition, immune system disorders also play an important role.
+The fact is that autoimmune processes, accompanied by the production of antibodies acting against their own tissues of the affected area (intestines), as well as insufficiently effective protective function from the immune system - all this serves as a serious background for the appearance and development of Crohn's disease.

-• The damaging effect of external factors: unhealthy diet, bad habits, unhealthy lifestyle, infection.
+• The damaging effects of external factors: unhealthy diet, bad habits, unhealthy lifestyle, infection.

 • stress and mental strain;